Brigandine (video game): Preparation mode

-In this mode, each turn is represented by a in-game "month".
+In this mode, each turn is represented by an in-game "month".
 The player may navigate and view statistics of all castles on the continent (although only the castles of the player's nation may be managed).
 Each month has an organize phase and an attack phase.

-In the organize phase, the player may re-allocate troops between castles, re-allocate monsters between troops, summon new monsters, equip and use items, change rune knights' classes, and promote monsters.
-The player may also send rune knights on quests.
+In the organize phase, the player may reallocate troops between castles, re-allocate monsters between troops, summon new monsters, equip and use items, change Rune Knights' classes, and promote monsters.
+The player may also send Rune Knights on quests.

 To summon additional monsters, mana must be spent.
-Each nation receives mana at the beginning of each turn.
-The amount of mana depends on the number of the castles belonging to the nation.
+Each castle generates mana at the beginning of each turn, which is added to the reserves of the nation that holds the castle.
 Monsters also have an upkeep cost; they consume mana every turn.
 Because of this, there is the option of deleting monsters.

-Quest is not quite a gameplay mode, since they are not playable; they make the rune knight (and its troop) unavailable for a variable number of turns.
-During this time, the character is involved in events (mostly random), which may benefit or hinder the player.
+Quest is not quite a gameplay mode, since they are not playable; they make the Rune Knight (and their troop) unavailable for a variable number of turns.
+During this time, the Rune Knight is involved in events (mostly random), which may benefit or hinder the player.
 Rulers cannot go on quests.

 In the attack phase, each nation may send its own troops to adjacent enemy castles, which is treated as an attack.
-If the defending castle is occupied, a battle is marked to occur between the two groups of troops, unless the castle sending the troops is attacked first (the order of attack depends on the level of the rune knights).
+If the defending castle is occupied, a battle is marked to occur between the two groups of troops, unless the castle sending the troops is attacked first.
+(The order in which attacks process depends on the levels of the Rune Knights.)
 When battles are marked to occur, the game switches into the battle mode after the organize phase.